rogiervd/flipsta/README.md

 And, most likely, [find out how to fix what has gone wrong](http://mi.eng.cam.ac.uk/~rcv25/code-documentation/flipsta/flipsta/using.html#building-the-library).

+## License

+The Flipsta library is licensed under the GNU General Public License v2 (or higher).

 ## Acknowledgements

 Development of this library was funded by